justinhomsi/portfolio/Third (Final) Year/Intelligent Systems/README.md

 The controller does not employ the use of shields, as this was determined to be a waste of energy compared to dodging attacks.<br />

 Controllers developed by all groups within the unit were entered into a competition to determine which group's controller was the most effective.
 This competition involved 10 rounds with all developed controllers present.
-FuzzyControllerv2 had an overall ranking of first place.
+FuzzyControllerv2 had an overall ranking of first place, coming second in a couple of rounds.